MaeteeChan/MaeteeChan/README.md

 # 👋 Hello there!
-I am a passionate individual with diverse interests and a multifaceted academic background.
-Currently, I am pursuing dual undergraduate degrees in Law and Political Science, with a major in Government and a minor in Philosophy.
-I have future plans to take the Bar Exam and further my academic journey with an additional undergraduate degree in Economics, focusing on Theoretical and Quantitative Economics, with a minor in Mathematics.
+I am a dedicated individual with a diverse academic background currently pursuing dual undergraduate degrees in Law and Political Science.
+My major in Government, coupled with a minor in Philosophy.

 ## 🚀 Aspirations
-I aim to transition into AI engineering and data science roles, leveraging my unique blend of legal, political, philosophical, economical, mathematical, statistical insights along with strong analytical skills.
-Excited to contribute and grow in these cutting-edge domains.
+Driven by a multifaceted academic journey, I aspire to transition into AI engineering and data science roles.
+Leveraging my unique blend of insights from law, politics, philosophy, economics, and mathematics, I aim to contribute meaningfully to the cutting-edge domains of artificial intelligence and data science.

 ## 📚 Academic Focus
-My academic pursuits seamlessly blend with my love for philosophy, where I specialize in the philosophy of mind, cognitive science and neurophilosophy.
-I find immense joy in contributing to the field by publishing philosophy papers.
+My academic pursuits seamlessly blend with my love for philosophy, specializing in the philosophy of mind, cognitive science, and neurophilosophy.
+I find joy in contributing to the field by publishing philosophy papers.

+---

 ## 🌐 Interests
 - ![Thai Law and Legal System](https://img.shields.io/badge/Thai%20Law%20and%20Legal%20System-0D5EAF?style=flat-square)